Version 1.0 - April the 15th, 2002

 list.
 This makes it easier to spot the term into the surrounding context.

 The diff support from oXygen XML Editor is available also as a

 separate application or as a component.
 For more information please see the diff description

 You can specify file or directory patterns to exclude resources during

 Compare by Content

-When performing a diff between directories/archives the files could be
+When performing a diff between directories and archives the files can

-compared by timestamp, through a binary comparison and now <oXygen/> can apply
+be compared by timestamp, through a binary comparison. oXygen can also apply

-ignoring the whitespaces, the namespace prefixes in case of XML,
+ignoring the whitespaces, the namespace prefixes in XML, etc.

 Editing and Usability